almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/pom_everest.md

 path='email_modules/singles/copy'
 color='''white'''

 	copy = '''<br/><br/>Did you know your Everest uses something called Diesel Exhaust Fluid?
-Also known as AdBlue®, this fluid helps reduce vehicle emissions.<br/><br/>It’s important that you maintain AdBlue® fluid levels.
+Also known as AdBlue®, this fluid helps reduce vehicle emissions.<br/><br/>It’s important that you maintain AdBlue® fluid.
 So, when your Everest begins to run low, you can purchase a new bottle from your local Ford dealer, selected petrol stations, and automotive retailers.<br/><br/>For more information, and guidance on how to refill your AdBlue® levels, watch the video above or visit the <a href="https://www.youtube.com/watch?v=oYpHsbyN3h4&feature=youtu.be" style="text-decoration:underline; color:#2D96CD;" >Ford AdBlue®</a> website.<br/><br/>'''

 [[module]]
 path='email_modules/singles/title'